Mortgage Basics #Real Estate

 Do all banks have the same prime rate?

-Typically, all banks in Canada adjust their prime rates a day or two after the Bank of Canada changes its policy rate.
+Typically, all banks in Canada adjust their prime rates one to two days after the Bank of Canada changes its policy rate.
 TD uses a different prime rate for their variable mortgage products.

 Is the prime rate expected to go down this year?